 Clayton Howard is a specialist in postwar U.S. history.
 His research interests include the histories of American cities, suburbs, gender, sexuality, race, and politics.

 Howard’s article "Building a 'Family Friendly' Metropolis: Sexuality, the State, and Postwar Housing Policy" was published in the Journal of Urban History

 in September 2013.
-He has also written an essay on the history of the Log Cabin Republicans, the nation’s largest group of gay conservatives.
-It will appear in December 2019 in an anthology entitled Beyond the Politics of the Closet.
+He also wrote a history of the Log Cabin Republicans, the nation’s largest group of gay conservatives.
+It can be found in an anthology entitled Beyond the Politics of the Closet

 Some of his most recent work on LGBTQ rights and economic development can be found here

 Howard is currently working on a new book project on gun violence and gun control activism in the U.S. from the early Cold War to the late 1970s.

 He teaches classes on the history of American cities and suburbs (HIST3040), the Sexual Revolution and its legacies (HIST4015), modern American history (HIST2002), and U.S. history since the 1960s (HIST3016).
 He also teaches courses at the graduate level, including an urban history seminar (HIST7014).